CIEMAT-Neutrino/SCINT/docs/Intro.md

 sh setup.sh
 ```
 To be run from the ``scripts`` folder (it will ask you for confirmation) and it will download the ``notebooks`` folder to make your analysis.
-Additionally, if you have created your own virtual enviroment in a CIEMAT computer you need to install some packages (make sure it is activated) and answer ``y`` to the INSTALL question.
-If have created the virtual enviroment with the VSCode extension you will have them installed already, answer ``n``.
+Additionally, if you have created your own virtual environment in a CIEMAT computer you need to install some packages (make sure it is activated) and answer ``y`` to the INSTALL question.
+If you have created the virtual environment with the VSCode extension you will have them installed already, answer ``n``.

 <!-- <img src="_static/installation.png"> -->

-Additionally, if you have `sudo` permissions you can try an install `requirementsTeX.txt` with `sudo apt install <requirementsTeX.txt` to be able to use LaTeX in the notebooks.
+Additionally, if you have `sudo` permissions you can try and install `requirementsTeX.txt` with `sudo apt install <requirementsTeX.txt` to be able to use LaTeX in the notebooks.

 ### 3. Make sure you have access to data to analyse

-* **[RECOMENDED] Configure VSCode SSH conection** and work from ``gaeuidc1.ciemat.es`` (you will have access to the data in ``/pc/choozdsk01/palomare/SCINT/folders``)
+* **[RECOMMENDED] Configure VSCode SSH connection** and work from ``gaeuidc1.ciemat.es`` (you will have access to the data in ``/pc/choozdsk01/palomare/SCINT/folders``)

 * Mount the folder with the data in your local machine ``sshfs pcaeXYZ:/pc/choozdsk01/palomare/SCINT/folder ../data`` making sure you have an empty ``data`` folder 📂.